MikaelMayer/Editor/README.md

 then point your browser to http://127.0.0.1:3000

-# Editor Example
+# Example

-Point your browser to http://127.0.0.1:3000/pizzas.elm?user=Anonymous&hl=fr&edit=true Here you can witness the possibilities of a 30-line-of-code.
+Point your browser to http://127.0.0.1:3000/pizzas.elm?user=Anonymous&hl=fr&edit=true Here you can witness the possibilities of a 60-line-of-code webpage in Editor.
 You can...
 * Include and interpret data tiles (`nodejs.fileread "data/pizzas.txt"`).
 * Modify the current username directly from the webpage (see how it's updated in the URL)
 * Select a pizza choice and so that it is stored and added it to the corresponding summary below.